paultgriffiths/research/README.md

 ### 2022

 - The role of future anthropogenic methane emissions in air quality and climate.
-DOI:10.1038/s41612-022-00247-5 - what are the potential benefits of reducing methane emissions.
+DOI:10.1038/s41612-022-00247-5

--
+- Description and Evaluation of an Emission-Driven and Fully Coupled Methane Cycle in UKESM1.
+DOI:10.1029/2021MS002982 (evaluation of OH, CH4 and CO model performance)

 ### 2021